ZAHON/rilix-ui/core/src/components/link/README.md

 Each of `Link`'s subcomponents renders a default HTML element that makes sense for its role.
 This overview outlines the default element rendered by each part of the component.
 You can customize this element using the `render$` prop, as shown in the [Rendering different elements](#rendering-different-elements) example.

+**While it's possible to change the element rendered by `Link.Root`, for accessibility and correct component functionality, it should always render an `<a>` element.**

 | Component   | Default rendered element |
 | :---------- | :----------------------- |
 | `Link.Root` | `<a>`                    |